itsananderson/placebear-node/README.md

 Usage
 -----

-Placekitten is pretty easy to use.
+Placebear is pretty easy to use.

 ```
 placebear [-d path/to/download/folder] width[/height] [...]